omnetpp/omnetpp/doc/src/installguide/ch-ubuntu.rst

 .. code::

-   $ sudo apt-get install openmpi-bin libopenmpi-dev
+   $ sudo apt-get install mpi-default-dev

 At the confirmation questions (*Do you want to continue?
 [Y/N]*), answer *Y*.